benjaminfang/rbm24-workflow/README.md

 1. Download the scRNA-seq data from NCBI(accession ID: XXX), and place it under scRNA-seq/raw-data/6hpf.

-2. Change directory to scRNA-seq/scripts/6hpf, and changing *working_dire* to your actural working path.
+2. Change directory to scRNA-seq/scripts/6hpf.
+Edit bash scripts and change *working_dire* to your actual working path.

 3. Run the bash scripts in numerical order.